-The compensation of our named executive officers, as described in our proxy statement to the 2013 Annual Meeting of Stockholders, was approved by the holders of over 98% of the shares represented in person or by proxy and entitled to vote, the Compensation Committee has not made changes based on the advisory vote.
+Because the compensation of our named executive officers, as described in our proxy statement to the 2014 Annual Meeting of Stockholders, was approved by the holders of over 97% of the shares represented in person or by proxy and entitled to vote, the Compensation Committee has not made changes based on the advisory vote.
 The Board evaluates the recommendations from the Compensation Committee and makes final decisions regarding executive compensation.